 Mammoth Resorts is the leading four-season mountain resort operator in California and operates a variety of recreation, hospitality, real estate development, food and beverage, and retail enterprises for both Mammoth Mountain and June Mountain.
-Mammoth Resorts is also the operator of Tamarack Lodge, Mammoth Mountain Inn, Juniper Springs Resort, The Village Lodge, The Westin Monache Resort, Mammoth Luxury Home Rentals, 53 Kitchen & Cocktails, Yama Ramen, The Lakefront Restaurant, Yodler Restaurant & Bar, Mountainside Bar & Grill, Mammoth Bike Park, Mammoth Snowmobile Adventures, Woolly's Tube Park & Snow Play, Tamarack Cross-Country Ski Center, and Sierra Star Golf Course.
+Mammoth Resorts is also the operator of Tamarack Lodge, Mammoth Mountain Inn, Juniper Springs Resort, The Village Lodge, The Westin Monache Resort, Mammoth Luxury Home Rentals, Vulcania, The Lakefront Restaurant, Yodler Restaurant & Bar, Mountainside Bar & Grill, Mammoth Bike Park, Mammoth Snowmobile Adventures, Woolly's Tube Park & Snow Play, Tamarack Cross-Country Ski Center, and Sierra Star Golf Course.

 Mammoth Mountain is California’s highest lift-served four-season resort and playground with a summit at 11,053 ft.
 With 300 days of sunshine annually, the Eastern Sierra offers infinite recreation and scenic beauty all year long.
 Winter in Mammoth typically runs from early November into May.
 Nestled on the border of Yosemite National Park, Mammoth Mountain offers endless outdoor play.